busterbenson/public/Codex.md

 ### On Health
 1. We can change our behavior and habits (it requires a lot of energy)
-2. Consistently eating well and exercising is the only way to be sustainably healthy
+2. Consistently eating well, exercising, and getting enough sleep is the only way to be sustainably healthy
 3. Acupuncture works, somehow
 4. Vaccinations are good for babies and society